JarateKing/dotfiles/readme.md

 One concern was that this would mean every subdirectory in the home directory would also consider itself a part of the dotfiles repo, but we were able to solve this by setting `GIT_CEILING_DIRECTORIES` and make it so that git only recognizes the dotfiles repo if our working directory is home, any subdirectories won't search the home directory for `.git`.

-All in all we end up with a fairly minimal setup that doesn't require much dependencies (namely, `git` itself).
-We do make use of some NixOS features, but we only use it in ways that would be easy to adjust for other distros (as opposed to features like flakes).
+All in all we end up with a fairly minimal setup that doesn't require much dependencies (namely, `git` itself to clone this repo, and even that's optional).